-The plan is centered around the idea of triangulation of 3 main steps working in synchrony for maximum effect and organized in 5 mini cycles of 5 days each for a total of 25 days.
+The plan is centered around the idea of triangulation of 3 main steps working in synchrony for maximum effect and organized in 5 mini-cycles of 5 days each for a total of 25 days.

 Each mini cycle is the foundation of the program and you repeat it until the end of the program.
 During this cycle you need to adhere to 3 specific criteria in a certain order in order to kick off your metabolism, these are:

 The idea is to reprogram your body to burn fat first, creating a great calorie deficit for sustained fat loss.
-Without food source, your body must use its own fat for energy, breaking off its dependency on carbohydrates.
+Without a food source, your body must use its own fat for energy, breaking off its dependency on carbohydrates.